-- Value added rule: compare the price of the parts not originating in your country with the ex-work price of your final product. - Change of tariff classification: compare the product code (four-digit tariff classification) of the materials not originating in your country with the product code of your goods. - Specific operations: you should carry out the quoted processing.
+- Value added rule: compare the price of the materials not originating in your country with the ex-work price of your final product. - Change of tariff classification: compare the product code (four-digit tariff classification) of the materials not originating in your country with the product code of your goods. - Specific operations: you should carry out the quoted processing.

 In some cases, the applicable rule may involve a combination of the above criteria.
-Be aware that rules of origin are different if you come from a Least Developed Country.